umamimolecule/azure-durablefunctions-management/README.md

 ### 6. Use the management endpoints

-Now we can start using the management endpoints in our Azure function to query the sstatus of the instance.
+Now we can start using the management endpoints in our Azure function to query the status of the instance.

 a.
 Issue the following GET request in Postman:
 ```